Up to 50% off sofas & mattresses — limited‑time deals.

 • What we liked

-• Supportive firmness that holds posture
+• Firm support that holds posture

-• Easy-care fabric behavior in daily messes
+• Easy-care fabric that stayed low-drama around messes

 • Stable feel under heavier, shifting weight